SkypixelMC/SkypixelBoards_dev4/README.md

 # SkypixelBoards
-A simple LeaderBoards plugin for PocketMine-MP.
-(Coded by Blaz3rd, some source code by mikeygio10)
+A simple LeaderBoards plugin for PocketMine-MP (Coded by Blaz3rd, some source code by mikeygio10).

 Do not edit/leak the source code since its fixed and only works with the skypixel plugins.